Home Paternity Test

 Yes.
 Close to 98% of our paternity testing involves solely the DNA samples of the father and the child.

 Yes.
 There are a few options available to do DNA testing.

-If an autopsy was performed. and the Medical Examiner has either a blood sample or tissue sample, that can be used to obtain the DNA from the person who is deceased.
-A paternity test can also be performed using a non-standard, or “alternative sample” containing the alleged father’s DNA, such as, blood, hair, finger nails, toe nails, toothbrush, etc.
+First, if an autopsy was conducted, the Medical Examiner may have a blood or tissue sample from the deceased.
+This may be able to be used for a paternity test.
+In addition, paternity testing can also be done using an “alternative sample” containing the alleged father’s DNA.
+Examples can be items like blood, hair, finger nails, toe nails, toothbrush, etc.

 Our Genetic Consultants can provide additional information.
 Call us at 1-855-362-5224 or email us at firstname.lastname@example.org.